How to Write a Short Bio About Yourself

 Writing a bio can be a fun challenge, a look at some peoples bio could get you wondering and thinking out loud; most especially in the present era.
 Most times, individuals and companies tend to write astray, mix up and add what isn’t required in a standard bio.
 Write a brief biography to introduce yourself, highlight achievements, list credentials and any notable projects with which you are involved.
 Bios should be short and concise, listing only relevant information.
 Avoid listing personal statistics, such as family and hobbies; instead angle the bio to the intended audience, whether for a personal website or a professional networking website.
+We made an amazing e-book to guide you.

 Begin the bio by introducing yourself, and always write in the third person.
 For example, write “Jane Akindele is a freelance writer” rather than “I am a freelance writer.”
 State what year your relevant work experience began, such as “has been writing professionally since 2001” or “worked as a consultant since 2006,” and list any areas of specialized expertise.